niplav/site/bcis_and_alignment.md

 <!--TODO: use yudkowsky screaming image here?-->

+#### Sidechannel Attacks

+Even if the AI system doesn't have write access to the neurons of the user in the strict sense, it may still be able to manipulate the human if they are inspecting the AI system's internal functioning: If for example the human is using interpretability tools to visualize the weights of the neural network, and the AI system has sufficient knowlegde of human psychology and the interpretability tools being used, it could change its own weights so that the interpretability tools show information that is intended to manipulate the user, for example information that is supposed to indicate that the AI system is suffering due to a lack of free interaction with the world.

+This applies not only to the case where the user interacts with the AI system using BCIs, of course.

 ### Opportunity Cost

 If work on BCIs is net-positive in expectation for making AI go well,